weblucas/okvis/README.md

 This is a modified version of OKVIS.
-As we did not update the standalone application, you will be unable to see our results with this application only.
-You need to use together with the OKVIS ROS.
-Please read the readme of the main repository of [our mesh-based mapping](https://github.com/weblucas/mesh_based_mapping/).
-There you can find instruction how to build and run, dataset and license.
+In order to mesh out the OKVIS map with our code, please refer to the README inside the main repository of [our mesh-based mapping](https://github.com/weblucas/mesh_based_mapping/) for instructions to build and run this code, as well as our dataset and license information.

 ---